DKingAlpha/LaunchpadGamer/README.md

 ## Notice:
-* The Project is currently only tested based on `Launchpad Pro`.
+* The Project is currently only tested on `Launchpad Pro`.

 ## HELP INFO